 Each assistant has the responsibility of contacting the faculty member or members to whom they have been assigned during the week before the semester begins to discuss their duties and obligations.
-The assistant's attitude and behavior in the performance of duties reflect not only upon themselves, but also upon the School and university.
+The assistant's attitude and behavior in the performance of duties reflect not only upon themselves, but also upon the school and university.

-It is very important that assistants accept and meet their responsibilities in a dependable manner.
+It is very important that graduate assistants accept and meet their responsibilities in a dependable manner.
+Failure to do so can result in the graduate assistantship not being renewed for future semesters.
 Each faculty member has, of course, the responsibility of maintaining realistic expectations regarding the amount and nature of work to be contributed by the assistant.
 At the end of each semester, graduate assistants are required to fill out an evaluation form to discuss performance with their assigned faculty member(s).

 In the event of any grievance with a faculty member, graduate assistants should feel free to consult any member of the sociology graduate committee.
 If that person cannot resolve the problem, the matter may be brought before the entire committee.
-The Sanford School director could then, or earlier, be consulted.
+The SSFD director could then, or earlier, be consulted.
 Appeal procedure beyond the school is by petition of the student to the Graduate College (see the Graduate Catalog for more information).